How To Easily Create Azure Functions Using Azure Portal

 Once we filled out hosting details then click on the Next: Monitoring button.

 Application Insights, a feature of Azure Monitor, which is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 It is used to monitor your live applications.
-So if you want to integrate it in your function app the select Enable Application Insights flag to Yes.
+So if you want to integrate it into your function app the select Enable Application Insights flag to Yes.

-Now click on Review:Create button and review all the details and click on the Create button.
+Now click on the Review, Create button review all the details and click on the Create button.
 Wait for a few minutes to create the resources.

-Step 2 - Creating an HTTP triggered based Azure Function
+Step 2.
+Creating an HTTP-triggered-based Azure Function

-Once you navigate to the Function app then click on Functions in the left panel and then click on the Add button.
+Once you navigate to the Function app click on Functions in the left panel and then click on the Add button.

 Now select the HTTP trigger from the right panel.
-Now set Name and Authorization level for your new function.
+Now set the Name and Authorization level for your new function.

 • Provide a name for your new function.

 • To restrict the use of your function we can set the Authorization level.
 There are three types of levels available: 1] When we set levels as Function, then we have to provide a function key to call our function.
-2] When we set as Admin, then you need to provide the master key.
+2] When we set it as Admin, then you need to provide the master key.
 Both the function key and admin keys are found in the 'keys' management panel on the portal when your function is selected.
-3] When we don't want any authorization then we can simply set level as Anonymous.
+3] When we don't want any authorization then we can simply set the level as Anonymous.

 Now click on the Create Function button.
-You then automatically redirect to function once the function is successfully created.
+You then automatically redirect to the function once the function is successfully created.

 Click on the "Code + Test" button under the Developer section from the left sidebar panel.

 Now click on the "Test/Run" button.
-For this default function, you can provide the input property name from either body or either from the query string.
+For this default function, you can provide the input property name from either the body or either from the query string.

 Click on the Run button from the right panel.
 So you can see the output in the "Output" tab in the right panel.

 This is all about running it from Portal.
-You can run this function from the browser or from the postman as well.
+You can run this function from the browser or from the Postman as well.
 To get the function URL click on the "Get Function URL" button.

 Copy the URL.